blair-sharpe/algo/questions/chapter_1_arrays.md

 Given the sorted rotated array nums of unique elements, return the minimum element of this array.
 You must write an algorithm that runs in O(log n) time.

+## Know your windows

+1.17 Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
+If there is no such substring, return the empty string "".
+The testcases will be generated such that the answer is unique.
+A substring is a contiguous sequence of characters within the string.

+1.18 Given an array of positive integers nums and a positive integer target, return the minimal length of a contiguous subarray of which the sum is greater than or equal to target.
+If there is no such subarray, return 0 instead.

+1.19 You are given a string s and an integer k.
+You can choose any character of the string and change it to any other uppercase English character.
+You can perform this operation at most k times.
+Return the length of the longest substring containing the same letter you can get after performing the above operations.

+1.20 Given an integer array nums and an integer k, return the length of the shortest non-empty subarray of nums with a sum of at least k.
+If there is no such subarray, return -1.
+A subarray is a contiguous part of an array.

+1.21 You are visiting a farm that has a single row of fruit trees arranged from left to right.
+The trees are represented by an integer array fruits where fruits[i] is the type of fruit the ith tree produces.
+You want to collect as much fruit as possible.
+However, the owner has some strict rules that you must follow:
+You only have two baskets, and each basket can only hold a single type of fruit.
+There is no limit on the amount of fruit each basket can hold.
+Starting from any tree of your choice, you must pick exactly one fruit from every tree (including the start tree) while moving to the right.
+The picked fruits must fit in one of your baskets.
+Once you reach a tree with fruit that cannot fit in your baskets, you must stop.
+Given the integer array fruits, return the maximum number of fruits you can pick.

+1.22 Given an integer array nums and an integer k, return the number of good subarrays of nums.
+A good array is an array where the number of different integers in that array is exactly k.
+For example, [1,2,3,1,2] has 3 different integers: 1, 2, and 3.
+A subarray is a contiguous part of an array.

+1.23 Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.

+1.24 You are given two strings s and t of the same length.
+You want to change s to t.
+Changing the i-th character of s to i-th character of t costs |s[i] - t[i]| that is, the absolute difference between the ASCII values of the characters.
+You are also given an integer maxCost.
+Return the maximum length of a substring of s that can be changed to be the same as the corresponding substring of twith a cost less than or equal to maxCost.
+If there is no substring from s that can be changed to its corresponding substring from t, return 0.

+1.25 You are given a string s of length n containing only four kinds of characters: 'Q', 'W', 'E', and 'R'.
+A string is said to be balanced if each of its characters appears n / 4 times where n is the length of the string.
+Return the minimum length of the substring that can be replaced with any other string of the same length to make s balanced.
+If s is already balanced, return 0.

+1.26 Given a string s consisting only of characters a, b and c.
+Return the number of substrings containing at least one occurrence of all these characters a, b and c.

+1.27 Given an array of integers nums and an integer limit, return the size of the longest non-empty subarray such that the absolute difference between any two elements of this subarray is less than or equal to limit.
 [next chapter](chapter_2_linkedlists.md)